rikka-chunibyo/HIDPi/README.md

-# HIDPi- Turn Your RPi Into a HID Device
+# HIDPi - Turn Your RPi Into a HID Device

 ## Currently Supported HID Modes
 Keyboard, Mouse, Touchscreen (like mouse but absolute positioning), and Consumer Control (media controls).